Nodal superconducting gap structure and topological surface states of UTe$_2$: (0-11) Lattice transformation

 To properly capture the physics at the (0-11) surface, we first need to transform to a coordinate system that respects the symmetry of the surface, that is, we need two lattice vectors that are orthogonal to $\hat n$ and an integer multiple of the primitive lattice vectors.
-It is convenient to choose these as $\vec r_1$ and $\vec r_+ = \vec r_2 + \vec r_3$.
-We choose the last lattice vector of the coordinate system as $\vec r_- = \vec r_3 - \vec r_2 = \vec b - \vec c$, defining the full (0-11) coordinate system as
+It is convenient to choose these as $\vec r_1$ and $\vec r_+ = \vec r_2 + \vec r_3$ and we choose the last vector of the coordinate system as $\vec r_3$.
+We can now perform a Fourier transformation in the parallel momenta to obtain a Hamiltonian in the form